Sort on Published Date;

 The Phoenix Mining Co., C. W. Howbert manager, is retimbering the Conundrum incline where shaft-timbers were burned out recently.
 The timbers were destroyed to a depth of 200 ft. below the collar.

-The incline is 1500 ft. deep vertically.
+graphic for visual presentation of text The incline is 1500 ft. deep vertically.
 This is the deepest working on Gold hill.

 Above Info was Last Updated on 30.10.2020 (11:04:30)